How to get around in Mallorca

 From both the port and the parking lot, it takes just under ten minutes (walking) to get to Torrent de Pareis and Sa Calobra cove.
 Now it’s your turn to enjoy this incredible natural wonder.

-Day 3: Trip through the northern part of the Island
+Day 3 of 4 days in Mallorca: Trip through the northern part of the island

 If you want to visit more charming towns, spectacular beaches and viewpoints that will remain etched in your retina, you will really enjoyed your third day in Mallorca.
 You have to go to the northern part of the island to discover some of the most incredible places to see in Mallorca in 4 days.